Email Blog Instagram YouTube Twitch Discord Github

 • I’m also thinking about what might happen beyond competitions.
 In particular, the USA math contest ecosystem is crumbling, and I don’t want it to be the only pathway to math in the USA.

 • I have signed on with OMEGA to help organize their first event.
 OMEGA is a new organization hoping to develop their own math contest series for students in the United States.
 It has many long-term ambitious goals, but the first half-year will be focused on running a single small event in May 2026 to get started.
-Almost everything about this pilot event (as of December 2025) is still “TBD”.
+Almost everything about this pilot event is still “TBD”.
 We certainly have our work cut out for us.

 • I am a math consultant for Axiom Math.
 To state my allegiances on the AI-in-math issue, I’m most interested in formalization, rather than just feeding contest problems to LLM’s for medal-bragging on Twitter (see Epoch and Xena on IMO 2025).
 I think making Lean into something that’s practically usable as a way to both verify and digitize proofs actually sounds pretty cool. arXiv:2311.00007 has some food for thought.